 Email: [email protected]

 Firstly, you will need to navigate.
-I will put the map I used below, but even with the map it isn’t easy and it helps a lot to know most of the routes in advance like João does and I also have a good grasp of the Madeiran geography and hiking routes.
+I will put the map I used below, but even with the map it isn’t easy and it helps a lot to know most of the routes in advance as João does I also have a good grasp of the Madeiran geography and hiking routes.
 We used an offline GPS map that I will detail below.

 The hiking aspect to consider is that this is damn hard.
 8500 meters of elevation in a week.
-Ask yourself if you have ever done that before?
+Ask yourself if you have ever done that before.
 I hadn’t.
 It’s also 180 kilometers in distance.
 This is serious stuff.
 So while it may not seem like a dangerous trek, it’s tough.
-I’ve trekked to Everest Base Camp and this was much, much harder especially with all of the gear.
+I’ve trekked to Everest Base Camp and this was much, much harder, especially with all of the gear.
 A guide makes sure that everything is running smoothly and lets your focus on getting through the mission without having to lead the crew.

 It’s not a safe hike.
-There are lots of moments of exposure, landslides on the trail and tough areas to get through.
+There are lots of moments of exposure, landslides on the trail, and tough areas to get through.
 It’s not something I would say is death-defying but there were many points along the route you could have a deadly accident.
 The rockfall sections are risky and the landslides and missing railing along the north coast make it questionable.
 Having a guide in these sections means they will be vigilant and know when everyone needs to pay extra attention.